jimbursch/simple-dash-invoice/readme.md

 This is a very simple invoicing application for the Dash cryptocurrency written in PHP.
 It is simple because:

-- it currently is only 3 files to upload and only 1 file needs to be modified to get it working.
 - no database is required.
 - it does not use javascript.
 - all variables are passed to the invoice in the url.